 As well these workers are in a particularly vulnerable position given their illegal status in a non-credentialed workplace.
-They are labeled ‘interns’ and are often vulnerable to harassment, both sexual and otherwise.
+They are labelled ‘interns’ and are often vulnerable to harassment, both sexual and otherwise.

-We’ve seen this vulnerability where in the Jian Ghomeshi case students were warned away from internships with his flagship “Q” program.
-Furthermore even within our own Government we have recently had the suspension of Liberal Lawmakers regarding interns on the hill.
-Unpaid interns are a vulnerable group, and yet Mr. Poloz would put more youth in harms way without adequate protections.
+We’ve seen this vulnerability wherein the Jian Ghomeshi case students were warned away from internships with his flagship “Q” program.
+Furthermore, even within our own Government, we have recently had the suspension of Liberal Lawmakers regarding interns on the hill.
+Unpaid interns are a vulnerable group, and yet Mr. Poloz would put more youth in harm’s way without adequate protection.

 1. the internship must be similar to a vocational school;

 3. the employer can derive little, if any, benefit from the intern during the internship;